Cleric-K/vJoySerialFeeder/Docs/Arduino.md

 The cable connecting the controller with the Arduino Nano:
 ![RC](images/ard4.jpg)

-In VJoySerialFeeder select the correct COM port, baud rate is 115200 (you can change it in the sketch).
-Select IBUS protocol and hit **connect**.
+In VJoySerialFeeder select the correct COM port.
+Select `IBUS` protocol and hit `connect`.

 Map your channels and enjoy!